bengtmartensson/IrScrutinizer/doc/CONTRIBUTE.md

 ## Code layout

 The code uses "normal Java formatting".
 Indentation 4 spaces, no tabs.
 Braces in _simple_ if-statements (etc) discouraged.
+No linefeed before opening brace.
 Observe the "principle of locality": Distance between declaration and usage should be minimal; C style declaration of local variables in the beginning of a block discouraged.